Every City in the USA

 2019 474,069 July 1, 2019

-What's the median income in Raleigh?
+What is the median household income in Raleigh?

 Median household income is 10% above the U.S. median ($85,395 vs $77,719); 11.9% live in poverty — 0.6 points below the 12.5% U.S. rate.